Your Rates Explained

 - Council’s will collect the levy through rate notices on behalf of the State Government;

-- the levy will be calculated based on the capital improved value of a property;
+- the levy will be calculated based on the capital improved value of your property;

 - the levy will consist of a fixed component plus a variable component;

-The Fixed Levy is $111 for residential properties and $226 for non-residential properties.
+The Fixed Levy is $113 for residential properties and $230 for non-residential

 The Variable Levy will differ for property types such as residential, industrial, commercial and primary production.
-This portion of the levy is calculated as a percentage of capital improved property values.
+This portion of the levy is calculated as a percentage of CIV.

 Eligible pensioners will be entitled to a $50 rebate against the Fire Services Levy for their principal place of residence.